mlabs-haskell/ogmios-datum-cache/README.md

 Response (datum not found):
 ```
 {
-  methodname: 'GetDatumByHash',
+  "methodname": "GetDatumByHash",
-  result: { DatumNotFound: null },
+  "result": { DatumNotFound: null },
-  version: '1.0',
+  "version": "1.0",
-  servicename: 'ogmios-datum-cache',
+  "servicename": "ogmios-datum-cache",
-  type: 'jsonwsp/response',
+  "type": "jsonwsp/response",
-  reflection: {"meta": "this object will be mirrored under 'reflection' field in a response to this request"}
+  "reflection": {"meta": "this object will be mirrored under 'reflection field in a response to this request"}
 }
 ```

 Response (fault):
 ```
 {
-  methodname: 'GetDatumByHash',
+  "methodname": "GetDatumByHash",
-  version: '1.0',
+  "version": "1.0",
-  fault: { string: 'Error deserializing plutus Data', code: 'client' },
+  "fault": { string: "Error deserializing plutus Data", code: "client" },
-  servicename: 'ogmios-datum-cache',
+  "servicename": "ogmios-datum-cache",
-  type: 'jsonwsp/fault',
+  "type": "jsonwsp/fault",
-  reflection: {"meta": "this object will be mirrored under 'reflection' field in a response to this request"}
+  "reflection": {"meta": "this object will be mirrored under 'reflection' field in a response to this request"}
 }
 ```